 The Think Fragile X Foundation was founded in 2013 by Maria Goss when both her sons were diagnosed with Fragile X Syndrome (FXS).
 FXS is a genetic syndrome that causes intellectual disability as well as a range of behavioural, learning and physical challenges.
 It is the most common cause of inherited intellectual disability, and the most common genetic cause of autism.

-Matt Gibbs of LIU Perth recently handed over a cheque on behalf of LIU in support of this worthwhile cause.
+Matt Gibbs of Liberty Perth recently handed over a cheque on behalf of Liberty in support of this worthwhile cause.